Can I feed my cat chicken every day? How about raw chicken? What can I do to the chicken itself to make sure that it is healthy enough for my cat?

 Can Cats Eat Raw Chicken?

 The short answer is yes.
-However, if you’re going to feed your cat raw chicken, make sure it is of the sushi grade variety.
+However, if you’re going to feed your cat raw chicken, make sure it is of the sushi-grade variety, also known as sashimi-style chicken.

 So when you hear of people giving their cats chicken as part of their raw food diet plan, this is the type of chicken they are talking about.